ENERGY, GAS & xTLWe help organisations power a cleaner future

 Natural Gas means any source of methane containing gas that could be purified and liquefied and could include conventional and unconventional sources.
 Unconventional sources are for example, coal bed methane, coal shale gas, shale gas, biogas, and synthetic natural gas derived from gasification.

-OUR LATEST ENERGY, GAS & xTL INSIGHTS
+OTHER RECENT ENERGY, GAS & xTL INSIGHTS

 OTC published a series of three articles in early 2015 on the international crude oil market and price (Putter & Buys, 2015).
 This article is an update and follow-up on the 2015 articles.
 We thought now would be an opportune time to give an update on what...